SixLabors/docs/articles/imagesharp/resize.md

 ### The Basics

 Resizing an image involves the process of creating and iterating through the pixels of a target image and sampling areas of a source image to choose what color to implement for each pixel.
 The sampling algorithm chosen affects the target color and can dramatically alter the result.
-Different samplers are usually chosen based upon the use case - For example `NearestNeigbor` is often used for fast, low quality thumbnail generation, `Lanczos3` for high quality thumbnails due to it's sharpening effect, and `Spline` for high quality enlargment due to it's smoothing effect.
+Different samplers are usually chosen based upon the use case - For example `NearestNeigbor` is often used for fast, low quality thumbnail generation, `Lanczos3` for high quality thumbnails due to it's sharpening effect, and `Spline` for high quality enlargement due to it's smoothing effect.

 With ImageSharp we default to `Bicubic` as it is a very robust algorithm offering good quality output when both reducing and enlarging images but you can easily set the algorithm when processing.

-A full list of supported sampling algorithms can be found [here](xref:SixLabors.ImageSharp.Processing.KnownResamplers):
+A full list of out-of-the-box sampling algorithms can be found [here](xref:SixLabors.ImageSharp.Processing.KnownResamplers):

 **Resize the given image using the default `Bicubic` sampler.**